andrewheiss/datavizs21.classes.andrewheiss.com/content/example/12-example.markdown

 ## Projections and coordinate reference systems

 As you read in this week's readings, projections matter a lot for maps.
-You can convert your geographic data between different coordinate systems (or projections)^[TECHNICALLY coordinate systems and projection systems [are different things](https://gis.stackexchange.com/a/149751/56265), but I'm not a geographer and I don't care that much about the nuance.] fairly easily with **sf**.
+You can convert your geographic data between different coordinate systems (or projections)[^crs] fairly easily with **sf**.
 You can use `coord_sf(crs = st_crs("XXXX"))` to convert coordinate reference systems (CRS) as you plot, or use `st_transform()` to convert data frames to a different CRS.

+[^crs]: TECHNICALLY coordinate systems and projection systems [are different things](https://gis.stackexchange.com/a/149751/56265), but I'm not a geographer and I don't care that much about the nuance.

-There are standard indexes of more than 4,000 of these projections (!!!) at [spatialreference.org](http://spatialreference.org/) or at [epsg.io](https://epsg.io/).
+There are standard indexes of more than 4,000 of these projections (!!!) at [epsg.io](https://epsg.io/).

 **Super important**: When using these projections, you need to specify both the projection catalog (ESRI or EPSG; [see here for the difference](https://gis.stackexchange.com/a/169211/56265)) and the projection number, separated by a colon (e.g. "`ESRI:54030`").
-Fortunately [spatialreference.org](http://spatialreference.org/) makes this super easy: go to the spatialreference.org page for the projection you want to use and the page title will have the correct name.
+Fortunately [epsg.io](http://epsg.io/) makes this super easy: go to the epsg.io page for the projection you want to use and the page title will have the correct name.

 Here are some common ones:

-- [ESRI:54002](http://spatialreference.org/ref/esri/54002/): Equidistant cylindrical projection for the world[^gall-peters]
+- [ESRI:54002](http://epsg.io/54002): Equidistant cylindrical projection for the world[^gall-peters]
-- [ESRI:54004](http://spatialreference.org/ref/esri/54004/): Mercator projection for the world
+- [EPSG:3395](http://epsg.io/3395): Mercator projection for the world
-- [ESRI:54008](http://spatialreference.org/ref/esri/54008/): Sinusoidal projection for the world
+- [ESRI:54008](http://epsg.io/54008): Sinusoidal projection for the world
-- [ESRI:54009](http://spatialreference.org/ref/esri/54009/): Mollweide projection for the world
+- [ESRI:54009](http://epsg.io/54009): Mollweide projection for the world
-- [ESRI:54030](http://spatialreference.org/ref/esri/54030/): Robinson projection for the world^[This is my favorite world projection.]
+- [ESRI:54030](http://epsg.io/54030): Robinson projection for the world (This is my favorite world projection.)
-- [EPSG:4326](http://spatialreference.org/ref/epsg/4326/): WGS 84: DOD GPS coordinates (standard -180 to 180 system)
+- [EPSG:4326](http://epsg.io/4326): WGS 84: DOD GPS coordinates (standard −180 to 180 system)
-- [EPSG:4269](http://spatialreference.org/ref/epsg/4269/): NAD 83: Relatively common projection for North America
+- [EPSG:4269](http://epsg.io/4269): NAD 83: Relatively common projection for North America
-- [ESRI:102003](http://spatialreference.org/ref/esri/102003/): Albers projection specifically for the contiguous United States
+- [ESRI:102003](https://epsg.io/102003): Albers projection specifically for the contiguous United States

 [^gall-peters]: This is essentially the [Gall-Peters projection](https://en.wikipedia.org/wiki/Gall%E2%80%93Peters_projection) from [the West Wing clip](https://www.youtube.com/watch?v=vVX-PrBRtTY).